PROTECTING IOT DEVICES

 Enea offers a range of cybersecurity solutions, including the award-winning Qosmos ixEngine.
 It is trusted by leading cybersecurity vendors to deliver the granular, real-time network traffic intelligence needed for early detection of breaches, threats, and suspicious behavior and to support advanced analytics for security orchestration and automation.

-Through the acquisition of AdaptiveMobile Security Ltd, we have added software and services for messaging and signaling security in mobile core networks to the Enea family.
+Through the acquisition of AdaptiveMobile Security Ltd, we have added software and services for messaging security and signaling security in mobile core networks to the Enea family.